 PUBG on Xbox One gives console players a taste of one of the year's biggest games, with Microsoft itself pitching in to translate the Steam Early Access smash hit to Xbox One just in time for Christmas.

 Early indications suggest a faithful port, though with a handful of Xbox One differences including controls, visuals and feature differences.

-If you're after more PUBG tips, our Battlegrounds guide, tips and tricks page can help, as well as our to the Erangel map.
+If you're after more helpful PUBG guides, tips and tricks of the trade, you could so worse than starting with our Battlegrounds guide, tips and tricks page, as well as our to the Erangel map.
 You may also be interested to read everything we know about the new PUBG replay system controls and desert map, too.

 What to do about Xbox One PUBG server and connection issues